Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: Numerical Examples

 To illustrate the effectiveness of the SMC-GM method, we compare it with SMC-pCN.
 For clarity, we list the common parameters of the two algorithms as follows: \begin{itemize} \item Let the domain \(\Omega\) be \((0,1)^2\), and the measurement points \(\{x_i\}_{i=1}^{100}\) are taken at the coordinates \(\{(\frac{9+98i}{900},\frac{9+98j}{900})\}_{i,j=0}^{9}\).
 To avoid the inverse crime \cite{Kaipio2005}, the data is generated on a fine mesh with the number of grid points equal to \(500 \times 500\).
 We use a \(20 \times 20\) mesh in the inverse stage. \item We use a Gaussian prior \(\mathcal{N}(0,\mathcal{C}_0)\), where the covariance operator is given by \(\mathcal{C}_0 = (I - \Delta)^{-2}\).
 The source function in \eqref{example2:PDE} is set as a constant function \(f = 1\).
 We assume the data are produced from an underlying true signal sampled from the prior, which is plotted in Figure \ref{fig:example1_mean}(a). \item Assume that 2\% random Gaussian noise \(\epsilon \sim N(0, \Gamma_{\text{noise}})\) is added, where \(\Gamma_{\text{noise}} = \tau^{-2}I\) and \(\tau^{-1} = 0.02 \max_i |(\mathcal{F}u)_i|\).
 The particle number in SMC is set to \(N = 1000\). \end{itemize}

-Furthermore, SMC-pCN has its unique parameter settings as follows: \begin{itemize} \item The initial step norm is \(\beta = 0.2\), then we update it using an adaptive strategy, as stated in supplementary material. \item In \cite{Beskos2015SC}, it is recommended that the number of transition steps for the transfer kernel in SMC be between 5 and 1000.
+Furthermore, SMC-pCN has its unique parameter settings as follows: \begin{itemize} \item The initial step norm is \(\beta = 0.2\), then we update it using an adaptive strategy (see \ref{SM-NumericalDetails}). \item In \cite{Beskos2015SC}, it is recommended that the number of transition steps for the transfer kernel in SMC be between 5 and 1000.
 Here, the Markov chain length is set to \(l_{\text{pCN}} = 200\), significantly lower than usual pCN sampling processes. \end{itemize}

 \paragraph{Numerical results} In the numerical experiment, we will compare the computational efficiency and accuracy of the two methods.
 Our algorithm demonstrates significant improvements in sampling efficiency.
 The time cost of SMC-GM is 92\,s, and that of pCN is 1441\,s.
 Since both have the same number of samples, we can conclude that the sampling efficiency of SMC-GM is 15.66 times that of SMC-pCN under our experimental setup.